-New device support Support is now available for the following AVR parts: AT90PWM3, AVR16DD14, AVR16DD20, AVR16DD28, AVR16DD32, AVR32DD14, AVR32DD20, AVR32DD28, AVR32DD32, AVR64EA28, AVR64EA32, and AVR64EA48.

-Improved procedural abstraction The procedural abstraction (PA) optimization tool has been improved so that code containing a function call instruction (/) can be utlined.
-This will only take place call rcall if the stack is not used to pass arguments to nor obtain return value from the function.
+- New device support Support is now available for the following AVR parts: AT90PWM3, AVR16DD14, AVR16DD20, AVR16DD28, AVR16DD32, AVR32DD14, AVR32DD20, AVR32DD28, AVR32DD32, AVR64EA28, AVR64EA32, and AVR64EA48. - Improved procedural abstraction The procedural abstraction (PA) optimization tool has been improved so that code containing a function call instruction (call/rcall) can be outlined.
+This will only take place if the stack is not used to pass arguments to nor obtain return value from the function.
 The stack is used when calling a function with a variable argument list or when calling a function that takes more arguments than there are registers designated for this purpose.
-This feature can be disabled using the option, or procedural abstraction can be disabled entirely for an object file or function by using the- and, respectively, or by using the attribute (specifier) selectively with functions.
+This feature can be disabled using the -mno-pa-outline-calls option, or procedural abstraction can be disabled entirely for an object file or function by using the -mno-pa-on-file and -mno-pa-on-function, respectively, or by using